hydephp/develop/docs/creating-content/documentation-pages.md

 ### Sidebar header name

 By default, the site title shown in the sidebar header is generated from the configured site name suffixed with "docs".
 You can change this in the Docs configuration file.
+Tip: The header will link to the docs/index page, if it exists.

 ```php
 'title' => 'API Documentation',
 ```

->info Tip: The header will link to the docs/index page, if it exists.

 ### Sidebar page order